Aircloak/aircloak/air/docs/content/sql/query-results.md

 GROUP BY name, age
 ```

-and the non-anonymized results are:
+and the non-anonymised results are:

 | name | age | count | sufficient users |
 |------|-----|--------|-----------------|